wofsauge/IsaacDocs/docs/EntityPlayer.md

 ### Get·NPCTarget () {: aria-label='Functions' }
 [ ](#){: .abrep .tooltip .badge }
 #### [Entity](Entity.md) GetNPCTarget ( ) {: .copyable aria-label='Functions' }
-normally returns the player itself.
-Can redirect enemy attacks to a different entity such as Best Friend
+Normally, this function returns the player.
+However, in some cases, NPCs can be redirected to attack another target, in which case this function will return the alternate target (e.g. after using Best Friend).
 ___
 ### Get·Num·Blue·Flies () {: aria-label='Functions' }
 [ ](#){: .abrep .tooltip .badge }